tuxtor/helidon-books/README.md

 ## Getting started

-To execute this example you will need to run a MySQL database with the following dummy credentials
+To execute this example you need to run a MySQL database with (dummy?) credentials

 Database: books
 Username: user